 I still spend every spare moment travelling in these places, from little-known cities to remote wildernesses, learning the cultures and histories of each of the Eurasian republics.

-As a freelance writer and journalist I write about travel and culture in the Eurasia region for Lonely Planet, Bradt Guides and Open Central Asia magazine.
-My writing has been included in two anthologies: ‘The Expeditioner’s Guide to the World’ (a story about a train journey with a Chechen family) and Bradt Guides’ book ‘Kidding Around’ (a story about a trip to Bulgaria with my son).
-In the past I have been a features writer for Ukraine International Airlines and the media projects Russia Beyond and The Calvert Journal, among others.
+I write about travel and culture for Lonely Planet, Bradt Guides and Open Central Asia magazine.
+My writing has also been published in the books Kidding Around, The Expeditioner’s Guide to the World, and in three editions of the annual Wisden Almanack.
+I have previously been a features writer for Ukraine International Airlines’ Panorama magazine, Made in Georgia magazine, IWSR Magazine and The Calvert Journal, among others.

-In 2019 two of my photographs, from Almaty and Tashkent, were displayed at the exhibition ‘Daily Lives in Central Asia’ in Brussels, Belgium, organised by the European Union’s ‘SEnECA’ project.
-My photography has also been included in the exhibition ‘Artworks of Eurasia’ by the Eurasian Creative Guild, and published in the book ‘Remarkable Cricket Grounds’ (2016).
+In 2019 two of my photographs, from Almaty and Tashkent, were displayed at the exhibition ‘Daily Lives in Central Asia’ in Brussels, organised by the European Union’s SEnECA project.
+Since 2020 I have been involved with the charity Ukraine Charity, writing communications and social media posts.